anders-kolstad/MadFates_Madingley/index.Rmd

 ## Terms and definitions

-Cohorts - Organisms with similar functional roles are grouped into cohorts which are treated as sinle entities in the model to reduce computational requirements.
+- Cohorts - Organisms with similar functional roles are grouped into cohorts which are treated as sinle entities in the model to reduce computational requirements.

-Stock - autotrofic biomass is treated as a single entity (stock).
+- Stock - autotrofic biomass is treated as a single entity (stock).

+- Model initialisation - After loading input data the model is run once without a year parameter.
+Not sure why exactly, or what the output is.

+- Spin-up phase - The model needs to run for 100-1000 simulated years without any user modifications to allow the ecosystem componets to reach a stable state.